 magento/magento-cloud-metapackage version 2.2.0.

 This package depends on a floating version of

 vendor/magento/magento-cloud-configuration (abbreviated MCC).
-It depends on the major and minor version of MCC that correspond to the specified Magento Commerce version, and floats on the patch version so that compatible updates to this packages can be automatically pulled by running
+It depends on the major and minor version of MCC that correspond to the specified Adobe Commerce version, and floats on the patch version so that compatible updates to this packages can be automatically pulled by running